 Caithness Scoping Clinics

-In conjunction with DS McGregor and Sons, we are delighted to be able to offer a scoping service for the horses and ponies of Caithness.
+In conjunction with DS McGregor and Partners, we are delighted to be able to offer a scoping service for the horses and ponies of Caithness.

 Our 3.2m slimline endoscope can investigate the respiratory tract, as well as assess the lining of the stomach.

 Gastric ulceration is very common in horses; affecting 37% of leisure horses, and 63% of performance horses.
 Two types of ulcer syndromes exist, so diagnosis via endoscopy is important to make sure the correct medication is started.